hardlystrictlyjerry/hardlystrictlyjerry.github.io/_posts/2026-05-22-pakalolo-cup.md

 ---

-The gig marked the return of Steve Howells to HSJ, and the general consensus from both band and audience seemed to be: "Epic!"
+The gig marked the return of Steve Howells to HSJ, and the general consensus from both band and audience seemed to be: "Epic Win!"

 First Set: Blaze On, All Along The Watchtower, Jack Straw, Lonesome and a Long Way From Home, Althea, Back on the Train, The Music Never Stopped, Tore Up, Apocalypse Babe, China/Rider